bcobo/SIRENA/doc/SIRENA.rst

 :pageblue:`Noise file`
 ------------------------

 The detector **noise file** is currently obtained from a long stream of pulse-free (noise) simulated data.
-This stream is ingested in the tool :ref:`gennoisespec`, which generates the spectrum of this simulated noise.
+This stream is ingested in the tool :ref:`gennoisespec`, which generates the spectrum of this simulated noise (and the weight matrices if it is required).

 **1) Calibration Stream Simulation**